 A (brief) history of the hijab in Iran

-It was made compulsory for women to wear the hijab in Iran, following the 1979 Islamic Revolution.
+It became compulsory for women to cover their in Iran, following the 1979 Islamic Revolution.

 The government draws on parts of the Quran (Islam’s holy book) and the Hadiths (sayings of the Prophet Mohammad) to justify the policy, though Muslim religious writing is not entirely clear on whether women should veil.

-Islamic dress codes are strictly enforced by the country's morality police, who prowl the streets in vans detaining people who have "inappropriate" clothing.
+Islamic dress codes are strictly enforced by Iran's morality police, who prowl the streets in vans detaining those with "inappropriate" clothing.
 They are known as gasht-e ershad (guidance patrols).

-Despite the threat of arrest, millions of Iranian women actively oppose the hijab, wearing it loosely around their heads and often letting the headscarf fall to their shoulders.
+Despite the threat of arrest, millions of Iranian women actively oppose the hijab, wearing it loosely around their heads or on their shoulders.

-Protests against the hijab have continued sporadically ever since, culminating in the women burning their headscarves and dancing we see today.
+Protests against the hijab have continued sporadically ever since, culminating in the women burning their headscarves and dancing in the streets seen last year.

 'Symbol of oppression'